ahmadshnaiwer/PSEU-Examples/README.md

 # PSEU-Examples
+#
-This contains examples used in PSEU sessions
+This contains examples used in PSEU sessions.
-The first example is TaxCalculator which demonstrates Open-Close Principle (OCP)
+The first example is TaxCalculator which demonstrates Open-Close Principle (OCP).